 Why should I contest probate?

-There are a number of reasons for contesting probate including;
+There are a number of reasons for disputed wills including;

 - Professional negligence claims arising out of wrongly drafted wills.